 - Follow the pack.
 But not too closely.
 Watching the vehicles in front of you can help you react to bad situations more quickly, but if you don’t leave adequate following distance you are not going to be able to react quickly enough.

 - Fatigued driving is dangerous.
-Not only are you putting yourself at risk, you could be risking others’ lives as well.
-Never ride if you’re too tired or if you’re under the influence of drugs or alcohol.
+Not only are you putting yourself at risk, but you could also be risking others’ lives.
+Never ride if you’re tired.

 - Rules aren’t for losers.
 They’re for responsible people who realize that things like speed limits and traffic laws are in place to protect the general public, motorists and pedestrians alike, from harm.
 Follow all the rules and obey every traffic signal at all times for optimal safety.